rsksmart/devportal/docs/01-concepts/rbtc/conversion.md

 ### Q & A

-**1. How often does the RSK Federation address change?**
+**1. How often does the Rootstock Federation address change?**

-RSK Federation address has changed three times since RSK mainnet launch.
+Rootstock Federation address has changed several times since Rootstock mainnet launch.

-**2. Do I lose my Bitcoin if the RSK Federation address change during my transfer?**
+**2. Do I lose my Bitcoin if the Rootstock Federation address change during my transfer?**

-There is a grace period for the RSK Federation address change.
+There is a grace period for the Rootstock Federation address change.
 You will still be able to lock Bitcoin and get RBTC during the grace period.
-However, any Bitcoin sent to the old RSK Federation address will be lost post to the grace period.
+However, any Bitcoin sent to the old Rootstock Federation address will be lost post to the grace period.

 ### Feedback

-Join the [Rootstock Global Dicord Community](https://rootstock.io/discord), to ask questions and get answers.
+Join the [Rootstock Global Discord Community](https://rootstock.io/discord), to ask questions and get answers.